hanrick2000/LeetcodeBook/Tree/Path/LogestConsecutivePath2.md

 #### Analysis
 This question is so hard.
 The logic is a mess.
 We need to choose correct result type, otherwise it cannot lead to a solution.
 #### Code
-The following is correct solution. __up__ represents, for current node, the maximum length of consecutive path toward root with increasing order. __down__ represents, for current node, the maximum length of consecutive path toward root with decreasing order.
+ __up__ represents, for current node, the maximum length of consecutive path toward root with increasing order. __down__ represents, for current node, the maximum length of consecutive path toward root with decreasing order.

 There are five conditions that may generate a current longest path:
 1. max from left subtree